 THE SOBER SEÑORITA

-Kelly Fitzgerald AKA The Sober Senorita describes herself as a reformed party girl.
+Kelly Junco AKA The Sober Senorita describes herself as a reformed party girl.
 She is an advocate for women in sobriety and believes that “sobriety is self-love.”
-Her articles are always personal, but they offer a wide variety of useful tips in how to live a sober life.
+Her articles are always personal, but they offer a wide variety of useful tips on how to live a sober life.

 She’s fun, expressive, and shows how you can live a life beyond your wildest dreams in sobriety.
 Kelly writes for various other publications, including The Huffington Post, where she has her own blog!

 There are a variety of different creative and educational resources, including perspectives, insights, reflections, artwork, comical relief, and recovery revelations.
-His site features some of the best names, voices, artists, and writers in the recovery world and it’s constantly evolving.
-And while this isn’t a list of top podcasts, you can’t mention The Recovery Revolution without mentioning the highly acclaimed podcast that Chris runs every Wednesday night with his friends Jeff and Matt.
-The Recovery Revolution continues to be a space to watch (and listen).
+The site features some of the best names, voices, artists, and writers in the recovery world and it’s constantly evolving.
+And while this isn’t a list of top podcasts, you can’t mention Since Right Now without mentioning the highly acclaimed podcast that runs every Wednesday night.
+Since Right Now continues to be a space to watch (and listen).

-Tammi Salas’s blogs are some of the most visual appealing pieces I’ve ever read and witnessed.
-She’s not only a talented writer, but a beautiful artist.
+Tammi Salas’s blogs are some of the most visually appealing pieces I’ve ever read and witnessed.
+She’s not only a talented writer but a beautiful artist.
 The majority of her content is devoted to highlighting each month of her sobriety.
 When Tammi was first getting sober, she looked for resources that provided the feelings around each milestone of sobriety.